GLOBAL MARKETS-Shares, crude oil rise in wake of U.S. data

 Michael Sheldon, chief market strategist at RDM Financial in Westport, Connecticut, said investors needed to see further improvement in the economy for equities to move higher.

-The euro edged higher against the U.S. dollar but remained near four-month lows as concerns lingered over implications of the rescue plan for Cyprus, and whether it would shape any future plans for other euro zone economies requiring bailouts.
+The euro edged higher against the U.S. dollar but remained near four-month lows as concerns lingered over the negative implications of a rescue plan for Cyprus, and whether it would serve as a template for other euro zone economies requiring bailouts.

 The single currency remains vulnerable to concern investors may shun euro zone assets or withdraw money from banks in other debt-plagued countries like Spain and Italy.